 On the treatment side of things, with an “insurance-as-investment” line of thinking, it’s a lot easier to consider using very expensive diagnostic techniques and treatments, even when they may not be necessary.
 After all, you paid for them, right?
 But that attitude is in the process of causing big changes in the equine insurance industry.

 Paid for: right.
 But here’s the rub.
-As a result of people considering insurance is an investment, equine insurance companies are losing money: Lots of it.
-And one thing that you can be sure of; when it comes to losing money, companies aren’t going to put up with it for long.
+As a result of people considering insurance is an investment, and as a result of equine insurance companies giving a nod to many treatments that have nominal value, equine insurance companies often lose money.
+One thing that you can be sure of; when it comes to losing money: companies aren’t going to put up with it for long.

-Expect to see changed in the equine insurance industry, and soon.
-You may find that you have to insure your horse for a good bit of money in order to get additional medical and surgical coverage (it’s already happening).
+As a result, the equine insurance industry keeps changing.
+After all is said and done, insurance companies are in business to make money (this is not a criticism – just a fact).
+You may find that you have to insure your horse for a good bit of money in order to get additional medical and surgical coverage.
 Or, you may find that you can buy a plan that only covers colic surgery, but nothing else.
 Or, you may find that if you want a policy that will pay for everything, the rates will be much higher.
-Something is going to give.
+Something always have to give.

 Bottom line is that when it comes to a decision about buying insurance, there are really only a couple of reasons why you should do it.
 If you can afford to buy another horse, or if you can – or don’t want to – afford an expensive treatment, there’s probably no reason to buy insurance for it.
 And as an investment?
 Not so much.

 The simple fact is that most people who have horse insurance won’t ever use it.
 But even if you do buy insurance… well, the times, they are a changin’.
-And now you know why.
+And now you know some of the reasons why.